Trump, 14th Amendment put Supreme Court on the spot

 The plaintiffs want the justices to consider taking up the case at their closed-door conference this Friday, and assuming they agree to hear the dispute, schedule oral arguments for Jan.
 19 and issue a decision before Feb.
 12.

-The ask is aimed at resolving the case before most Colorado voters receive their primary ballots in the mail, a timeline that would also hand down a decision before the vast majority of states hold their primaries.
+The request is aimed at resolving the case before most Colorado voters receive their primary ballots in the mail, and such a timeline would also lead to a decision before the vast majority of states hold their primaries.

 In Maine, the dispute is next set to unfold in state court.
 But that battle, too, could soon reach the justices in Washington.